 An action-packed schedule, exclusive ticket discounts, home runs and Racing Presidents add up to one exciting baseball experience in the District.

-The Washington Nationals, who have won four National League East titles, five postseason appearances and a World Series championship since 2012, set out to defend their 2019 title and live up to DC's recent re-branding as "District of Champions."
+The Washington Nationals, who have four National League East titles, five postseason appearances and a World Series championship since 2012, set out to defend their 2019 title and live up to DC's recent re-branding as "District of Champions."
 Throughout the spring and summer, fans can watch 21-year-old phenom Juan Soto launch balls over the fence and other exciting players such as first baseman Josh Bell, catcher Keibert Ruiz and veteran slugger Nelson Cruz, as well as fan favorites like Sean Doolittle and Tanner Rainey.
 The sheer joy of watching pro baseball players compete is a big reason to catch a game, but it’s not the only one.